Orange-OpenSource/ods-android/docs/components/Slider.md

 ---
 layout: detail
 title: Slider
-description: Slider description
+description: Sliders allow users to make selections from a range of values.
 ---

-# Slider

-Sliders allow users to make selections from a range of values.

 **Contents**